Create a Java stack trace for Wowza Streaming Engine

 This writes the stack trace to [install-dir]/WowzaStreamingEngine_StackTrace_${epoch}.stack.
 The ${epoch} variable is replaced with the current system epoch in milliseconds.

-You can change where the stack trace is written to by including the filename query parameter in the request.
+You can change where the stack trace is written by including the filename query parameter in the request.
 The filename is a FULL path for the output file.
 For example, to write the stack trace to C:\Temp, you would use the following request:

 curl -X PUT --header 'Accept:application/json; charset=utf-8' --header 'Content-type:application/json; charset=utf-8' http://127.0.0.1:8087/v2/servers/{serverName}/actions/stackTrace?filename="C:\Temp\WowzaStreamingEngine_StackTrace_${epoch}.stack"